Twins-Rays Betting Preview, Prediction, How to Watch

-The Minnesota Twins (31-29) are on the road to take on the Tampa Bay Rays (43-19) for the first game of a three game set!
-This game will continue our MLB odds series as we hand out Twins-Rays prediction and pick while letting you know how to watch, as well.
+The Minnesota Twins (31-31) look to end their four game losing streak as they take on the Tampa Bay Rays (45-19).
+This game will continue our MLB odds series as we give out a Twins-Rays prediction and pick while letting you know how to watch, as well.

-The Twins are coming off a weekend series split against the Guardians.
-They are only two games over .500, but they sit in first place in the AL Central division heading into their matchup with the Rays.
-In the last week of games, Donovan Solano leads the Twins offense with seven hits.
-However, some of their more important players have been struggling.
-Royce Lewis, Jorge Polanco, and Max Kepler are a combined 9-58 in that same span.
-On the mound, the Twins are one of the better teams in baseball.
-They have a team 3.42 ERA and 1.17 WHIP.
-Their .225 oBA along with their WHIP is the lowest in the MLB.
-Minnesota's starting rotation has put together 30 quality starts, which is second best in baseball.
+The Twins this series have not been swinging the bats well.
+They have just one total run scored in the two games.
+Minnesota is 7-60 in the series with no hitter having more than one hit.
+Royce Lewis has the team's only RBI of the two games played while Carlos Correa and Michael A. Taylor have doubles.
+On the mound, Pablo Lopez recorded a quality start for Minnesota.
+The Twins' bullpen has given up one run in three innings of work and struck out four.
+Minnesota has their work cut out for them on Thursday afternoon.

-The Rays are coming off a weekend series win against the Boston Red Sox.
-However, they have been struggling as of late at the plate.
-In the last six games, Tampa Bay is hitting .228 as a team.
-Yandy Diaz has seven hits in that span, but two of their better hitters are in slumps.
-Isaac Paredes, and Brandon Lowe are a combined 4-34 while Taylor Walls is 0-15 in the last six games.
-On the mound, Tampa Bay is solid.
-They have a team 3.66 ERA and Shane McClanahan is making his case to be AL Cy Young.
+Tampa Bay is obviously pitching the ball extremely well.
+Jason Adam is the pitcher that gave up the lone run allowed.
+The Rays have a 0.72 WHIP in the two games played as they have allowed just seven hits and walked six.
+At the plate, Tampa Bay is not really hitting all that well, but it is enough to get the job done.
+The are batting .220 as a team this series with six extra base hits.
+Randy Arozarena, Luke Raley, Jose Siri, and Isaac Paredes have each hit a home run.
+Arozarena leads the team with three hits while Raley and Wander Franco each have two.

 Here are the Twins-Rays MLB odds, courtesy of FanDuel.